ainfatihahh/Face-Recognition-System/Project-Management-Plan/B. PROJECT_PLANNING.md

 The scope involved in Face Recognition System is divided into two parts namely module specification and user specification as follows:

+a) Detection and Recognition
+<br><br>
+This module is built to detect and track people from cameras.
+User may see people who are left behind in a vehicle.
+The system will use is OpenCV and Haarcascade algorithm.

+b) People Information
+This system will detect people and offer information such as attendance about their name, face, time, and date.

 ### **Risk Identification Chart (Quality,Cost,Time)**
 | CONTROL ELEMENT | ISSUE | SITUATION | DISCLOSURE |